 Choose Uploaded Recording if:

 - You want to guarantee the highest quality recording from a given device.

 - Your respondents can wait for their recording to upload

-- Your users can drop out due to slow upload
+- Your users could drop out due to slow upload

-- The internet connection can suddenly drop out
+- The internet connection could suddenly drop out

 - It's not a problem if your respondents on iOS are not able to record in HD

 Choose Streamed Recording if:

 - You want to optimize for reliability and user experience on slower networks